 Some women are reluctant to try a vegetarian diet — especially one that doesn't include calcium-rich dairy products — because they're concerned about osteoporosis.
 Lacto-ovo vegetarians (see "Varieties of vegetarians") consume at least as much calcium as meat-eaters, but vegans typically consume less.
 In the EPIC-Oxford study, 75% of vegans got less than the recommended daily amount of calcium, and vegans in general had a relatively high rate of fractures.
 But vegans who consumed at least 525 milligrams of calcium per day were not especially vulnerable to fractures.

 People who follow a vegetarian diet and especially a vegan diet may be at risk of getting insufficient vitamin D and vitamin K, both needed for bone health.
 Although green leafy vegetables contain some vitamin K, vegans may also need to rely on fortified foods, including some types of soy milk, rice milk, organic orange juice, and breakfast cereals.
-They may also want to consider taking a vitamin D2 supplement (vitamin D3 comes from animals).
+They may also want to consider taking a vitamin D supplement.

 Becoming a vegetarian requires planning and knowledge of plant-based nutrition.
 Here are some resources that can help: